CSC-Arizona/settlement-management-404error/README.md

 This is the GitHub repo we will use to store our CSC 335 Final Project, Fall 2016

 One team member replace this line with your team name an project manager (PM) Bree, Theo, Alex, Miranda, or Cody

-Each other team member person make a commit that contains your name below this line (leave this line here)
+All four team members make a commit that modifies this file with your name below this line (leave this line here)

+1)

+2)

+3)

+4)